-Business entities in Philippines
+Business entities in Philippines in 2023

 The Philippines branch office

 - Foreign companies can open a branch office in the Philippines, provided the company does not engage in sectors restricted to foreign investment.
 While Philippines branch registration does not require resident directors and shareholders, the Philippines branch must appoint one country representative.
 The person assuming this function must be ordinarily resident in the Philippines and (if a foreign national) allowed to work in the country;